APTE/APTE/README.md

 -  -with_por [compr|red] [improper] [nouse]: Uses Partial Order Reductions techniques to significantly improve performance.
 It is possible to choose a specific POR technique (compressed or reduced semantics), improper and nouse are optional.
 Without extra argument, -with_por option will enable the best POR tehnique (i.e., reduced semantics with improper and nouse).
 **Note** : This option automatically activates the option '-no_comm'.
 **WARNING** : This option should only be used for action-determinate processes.

+- -with_por_gen: [!Experimental!]
+Uses generic Partial Order Reductions techniques to significantly improve performance.
+Contrary to '-with_por', those optimizations do not assume anything about protocols given as inputs.
+**Note** : This option automatically activates the classic semantics.

 - -no_comm : Does not consider the internal communication in the trace equivalence.
 **WARNING** : This option should not be used in presence of private channel.

 - -no_erase : Does not consider a slight optimisation that consists of removing symbolic processes with the same process during the execution of the algorithm.